Inequalities and asymptotics for hook numbers in restricted partitions: Evaluating and

-where the integrals $I_A(j,k)$ and $I_B(j,k)$ are defined by \eqref{I_A Definition} and \eqref{I_B Definition}.
+In this section, we complete the proof of Theorem \ref{Main Theorem} by showing that $\alpha_h > \beta_h$ for all $h \geq 2$.
+Recall that $\alpha_h$ and $\beta_h$ are defined in \eqref{alpha_h_constant} and \eqref{beta_h_constant} respectively, and the integrals $I_A(j,k)$ and $I_B(j,k)$ are defined in \eqref{I_A Definition} and \eqref{I_B Definition}.
 In order to prove that $\alpha_h > \beta_h$ for all $h \geq 2$, we proceed in stages.
 First, we produce simpler formulas for $\alpha_h$ and $\beta_h$ which involve harmonic numbers.
 We then leverage these simpler formulas to prove that $\alpha_h > \beta_h$ for $h \geq 2$.
 In fact, we will prove something much stronger:

 \begin{theorem} The following are true: \begin{itemize} \item[(1)] We have $\alpha_h \to \log(2)$ and $\beta_h \to \frac{\log(3)}{2}$ as $h \to \infty$. \item[(2)] We have $\alpha_h > \beta_h$ for all $h \geq 2$. \end{itemize} \end{theorem}